multitudes/Python_am_Freitag/README.md

 ```
 ## Collections
 ### Lists
-List is a kind of collection.A list can contain any other python object.
-Uses square brackets
+List is a kind of collection.A list can contain any other python object and Uses square brackets.
-Can contain heterogeneous elements.
+It can contain heterogeneous elements.
 Lists are mutable.
 Strings are immutable.
-Lists can be concatenated with plus
+Lists can be concatenated.
 Range function returns a range of numbers excluding parameter.
 Range is an iterator in python3.
-Need to be converted to list
+Need to be converted to list.
 Start with empty list.. the ‘in’ and ‘not in’ operator.
-There is a sort() method
+There is a sort() method.
 sorted() returns a new sorted list, leaving the original list unaffected. list.sort() sorts the list in-place, mutating the list indices, and returns None (like all in-place operations).

 ```python
 list()